 Over the past decade, Apple has been releasing a Pro version of its most popular products.
-We’ve had MacBook Pro, Mac Pro, iPad Pro, iPhone Pro and now we have AirPods Pro.
+We’ve had MacBook Pro, Mac Pro, iPad Pro, iPhone Pro, and now we have AirPods Pro.

 For the sake of this article, we’ll focus on the newly released AirPods Pro.

-They look identical design-wise, have the same battery life and touch controls.
-The only meaningful updates are the wireless charging case, which is optional and the new H1 chipset that brings a better user experience.
+They look identical design-wise and have the same battery life and touch controls.
+The only meaningful updates are the wireless charging case, which is optional, and the new H1 chipset, which brings a better user experience.

 If we use some rational thoughts here, the new AirPods would be the equivalent of the “S” version of an iPhone.
 So, why did Apple call them the second generation?
 Well, it’s pure marketing strategies.

 Fast-forward to AirPods Pro, which is truly the second generation of AirPods, but again, Apple used clever marketing strategies and called them Pro.

 Now, the question that we all need to ask ourselves is at what point does a consumer device become a “Pro”?
 Is Apple trying to convince us that the AirPods Pro are meant for professional use?
 What about the standard AirPods, what kind of buyers are they targeting?

 Check this out: How to connect AirPods to your MacBook

 AirPods Pro come with a few notable updates that set them apart from the standard AirPods.
 Desing-wise, the new AirPods Pro have undergone a major facelift.
 They’re now smaller, have much shorter stems, and come with swappable in-ear tips.